- Visit Boerne

 • Go underground when you enter Cascade Caverns or Cave Without a Name.
 Not far away, you’ll find great places for hiking, kayaking, and birdwatching, as well as outdoor photography and more: Kreutzberg Canyon Natural Area, Cibolo Nature Center, Joshua Springs Park and Preserve, James Kiehl River Bend Park, Boerne City Lake, and Guadalupe River State Park.

-• Lunch might be BBQ back in Boerne and you can’t go wrong whether you choose Fritze’s BBQ, Klein Smokehaus, or Black Board Bar B Q. If something Italian is more to your liking, visit Broken Stone Pizza for a fabulous slice or a whole pie to share.
-For award-winning burgers, try the Longhorn Café at the Old No. 9 Depot.
+• Lunch might be BBQ back in Boerne, and you can’t go wrong whether you choose Fritze’s BBQ, Klein Smokehaus, or Black Board Bar B Q. If something Italian is more to your liking, visit Valeria Ristorante Italiano, Bella Sera, Z’s Pizza, or Inferno’s Pizza.

 • Your afternoon adventure may take you into the Hill Country to visit wineries and sample commendable Texas wines.
 Singing Waters Vineyards, Newsom Vineyards, Sister Creek Vineyards, Saint Tryphon Farm and Vineyards and Bending Branch Winery are all in the Boerne and Comfort area.